Duygu Çete

-Duygu Çete (born April 19, 1989, in Gümüşhane, Turkey) is a Turkish female visually impaired judoka (disability class B3) competing in the -57 kg division.
+Duygu Çete Artar (born 19 April 1989, in Gümüşhane, Turkey) is a Turkish female visually impaired judoka (disability class B3) competing in the -57 kg division.
 She won the bronze medal at the 2012 Paralympics.

 Career history

 She represented her country at the 2008 Summer Paralympics in Athens, Greece without advancing to the finals.
 In 2008, Duygu Çete took a bronze medal at the European Championship in Hungary and another bronze medal at the International Tournament in Germany.
 The next year, she won the silver medal at the International Tournament in Germany.
 At the World Championship held 2010 in Antalya, Turkey, she ranked third and her team became silver medalist at the World Championships in Antalya the same year. Çete won a silver medal at the European Championship in London in 2011.